bowang-lab/Graph-Mamba/README.md

 ![Exphormer-viz](./Exphormers.png)

 In this work we introduce new sparse transformers for graph data, and use them in the [GraphGPS](https://github.com/rampasek/GraphGPS) framework.
-Our sparse transformers outperform BigBird and Performer in all cases we tried, which have been mainly designed for the natural language processing context; in many cases we even get better results than full (dense attention) transformers.
+Our sparse transformers outperform BigBird and Performer in all cases we tried, which have been mainly designed for the natural language processing context; in many cases, we even get better results than full (dense attention) transformers.
 Our sparse transformer has three components: actual edges, expander graphs, and universal connectors or virtual nodes.
 We combine these components into a single sparse attention mechanism.

 ### Python environment setup with Conda